finos/rune-dsl/documentation/rosetta-modelling-component.md

 ## Purpose

-Mapping in Rosetta provides a mechanism for specifying how documents in other formats (e.g. FpML or ISDACreate json) should be transformed into Rosetta documents.
+Mapping in Rosetta provides a mechanism for specifying how documents in other formats (e.g. FpML or ISDACreate) should be transformed into Rosetta documents.
 Mappings are specified as *synonym* annotations in the model.

 Synonyms added throughout the model are combined to map the data tree of an input document into the output Rosetta document.
 The synonyms can be used to generate an *Ingestion Environment*, a java library which, given an input document, will output the resulting Rosetta document.